SignPath/website/docs/documentation/crypto-providers.md

 #### GPG Key Generation {#gpg-key-generation}

 GPG has an own key format and therefore SignPath's X.509 certificates cannot be directly used.
-Instead we have to generate a GPG key which _references_ a SignPath certificate.
-This means that we create a new GPG key which includes the RSA public key of a SignPath certificate and "links" the RSA private key (which resides in SignPath's HSMs).
+Instead you have to generate a GPG key which _references_ a SignPath certificate.
+This means creating a new GPG key which includes the RSA public key of a SignPath certificate and "links" the RSA private key (which resides in SignPath's HSMs).
 This is possible via a ["shadowed private key"](https://github.com/gpg/gnupg/blob/STABLE-BRANCH-2-2/agent/keyformat.txt#shadowed-private-key-format) stored within `$GNUPGHOME/private-keys-v1.d/<KeyGrip>.key` which basically references a SignPath project and signing policy slug within.

 Although the RSA key is used from the SignPath certificate, GPG keys hold their own metadata like name, email and expiration date which need to be specified during the GPG key generation.
 As defaults we use `"SignPath <ProjectSlug> / <SigningPolicySlug>` for the full name,  `"<SigningPolicySlug>@<ProjectSlug>` as email and 1 year expiration.